dh-atlas/white-book/Whitebook.md

 * Choose a clear, descriptive title for your research product, including relevant keywords.
 If using an acronym, provide the full name for clarity.
 * Create a website or landing page for the research product, where the following information is prominently displayed:
-  * Access points to the data.
+  * access points to the data;
-  * License.
+  * licence;
-  * Version number.
+  * version number;
-  * Status (e.g., completed, under development).
+  * status (e.g., completed, under development).
 * Provide complete credits, including names, affiliations and persistent identifiers of creators \-when available, collaborators, and institutional partners.
-  * Include contact information for users to report issues or suggest collaborations.
+Include contact information for users to report issues or suggest collaborations.
 * Enhance citability by providing citation guidelines.
 * For products developed within a research project, describe the project or provide a link to its landing page, explaining how the product contributes to the project’s goals.
-  * For time-limited projects, specify the end date and outline future plans for preservation and maintenance.
+For time-limited projects, specify the end date and outline future plans for preservation and maintenance.
 * In the documentation describe the research product’s design and development process, including used tools and applied methodologies.
-* Provide a user guide and examples demonstrating how to utilize the research product.
+* Provide a user guide and examples demonstrating how to utilise the research product.
 * To ensure efficient documentation management, maintain a single source document in a repository and generate different format versions from it as needed.
 * Offer metadata and documentation in English (in addition to other languages) to reach a broader audience.
 * If possible, make data freely downloadable to encourage reuse.